 Sensory experiences are significant to pupils at Ty Gwyn Special School and the Story Massage Programme has now become integral to the multi-sensory approach to learning within the school curriculum.
 It is used across the whole school with pupils aged from 3 – 19 with autism and/or profound and complex needs.
 Pupils clearly enjoy the sessions and there has been a noticeable improvement in eye contact, anticipation, engagement and body awareness.
 It has also become a successful intervention in calming extreme behaviours in some pupils.

 “We use Story Massage across the whole school in groups and individually – it is part of our school life now.
 Our pupils talk positively about the Story Massage Programme and feel confident in asking when they need one.
 Some of our more challenging pupils are finding they can use it to regulate at times of extreme emotion.”
 Sarah Earing, Headteacher, Access School

 “A key benefit for our adult learners with complex needs has been increased knowledge of positive touch and the ability to differentiate between touch that feels safe and touch that doesn’t feel safe.
 Learners can say they don’t want Story Massage and just listen.
 Everyone in the group learns that ‘no’ is fully respected and hopefully this will empower them to say a confident ‘no’ to unwanted touch in their future.”
 Astrid Gilmartin, Life Skills Lecturer, Hertford Regional College

-Are you inspired by the work of our amazing Best Practice Winners?
-Find out all about Story Massage training options here: Story Massage Training
+Are you inspired by the work of our amazing Centres of Excellence?
+Find out all about Story Massage online course here: Story Massage online training.